Project Overview

 Reusable display structures designed for disassembly and future exhibitions

-Minimal use of adhesives and vinyls, favouring mechanical fixing methods
+Minimal use of adhesives and vinyls, instead Greentex

-The exhibition delivered a thoughtful and immersive visitor experience, with interpretation that enhanced understanding without overwhelming the historic environment.
+The exhibition delivered a thoughtful and immersive visitor experience, with interpretation that enhanced understanding, working harmoniously with the historic environment.
 The subtle design approach supported the emotional resonance of the story while maintaining clarity and accessibility.

 This project highlights how sustainable design principles can be successfully applied to sensitive, narrative-driven exhibitions.
 By combining careful material selection with a refined interpretive approach, the Jane Austen and Anne Lefroy exhibition achieved both environmental responsibility and meaningful visitor engagement